-The PIM automatically communicates with your language translation service or internal translation department to acquire the translation if the language conversion doesn’t exist.
+The PIM automatically communicates with your language translation service or internal translation department.
+Therefore, you can acquire the translation if the language conversion doesn’t exist.

 Consequently, the software populates this content against the product and lists it.

 The PIM automatically lists the product in the case where the translation exists.
-The software can even determine if further translation is required.
+Even further, the software can determine if further translation is required.
 It then requests sources and uploads the translation so it can be listed on the relevant sales channels within minutes.

-Your data is not just multichannel ready, but also multi-language compatible.
-You avoid issues such as repeat or incorrect translations that ruin the customer experience.
+Your data is not just multichannel ready but also multi-language compatible.
+So, you avoid issues such as repeat or incorrect translations that ruin the customer experience.

-A PIM automates the onboarding of new products, makes it easier to add new channels, and even manages translations when adding new countries.
+A PIM automates the onboarding of new products and makes it easier to add new channels.
+It even manages translations when adding new countries.